henryrifle/Fantasy-Football-Helper-GUI/README.md

 How to Run

-The gui can be loaded by runing the fantasy_fb.py file
+The gui can be loaded by running the fantasy_fb_gui.py file in your local enviroment after installing tkinter

 Future upgrades